emad-elsaid/emad-elsaid.github.io/_posts/2021-05-31-linux named pipes.md

 * which means it can start reading from `lshw-output` file
 * then `lshw` can start writing its output to the `lshw-output` file

-so all commands will run in parallel and the data will flow between them without writing it to the disk. if you check the pipe files size it'll 0 bytes.
+so all commands will run in parallel and the data will flow between them without writing it to the disk. if you check the pipe files size it'll be 0 bytes.
 You can delete the pipe file like any other file with `rm` or `unlink`.

 ## Usage possibilities